embedded-systems-design/project_esd_website_source/content/kicad/05.0-schematic-capture/index.md

     ![The value is displayed](VirtualBox_Windows_10_2_29_07_2022_14_10_26.png)

 1. Repeat the last two steps, this time adding "Resistor_Variable_US".
 Select the "R_Variable_US" part that comes up and replace the text with the value of the resistor in Ohms.
-You can use "10k" or "10kOhm" to denote kilo-Ohms, just be consistent.
+You can use "10k" or "10kOhm" to denote kilo-Ohms, just be consistent. **_(Note, this value is just a dummy value, you will need to select your own resistance)_**

     ![Select "Resistor_Variable_US"](VirtualBox_Windows_10_2_29_07_2022_13_34_04.png)